Koda-ms/koda-ms/README.md

 ### Hi!
 My name is Julyanne 👋

-Here goes a resume about my student life.
+Here it goes a brief statement about my student life.
 Oh!
 And, on this profile, you can also check some projects I've worked on. 😁

 🙋‍♀️ I've started college in 2020 and since the beginning I've gathered good experience about technologies and the mechanisms we may use.